willstepp/dogs-of-santiago/dos.md

 "No," Will replied.
 He walked him over to the group of beggars and pointed at the sign the old man was holding, "I need to know what this sign says.
 The one there."
 He pointed to it.

 "It says, must travel San Bernardo.
-See my son."
+See my son Felipe."

 "Where is San Bernardo?"